mediashelf/scorm2fedora/README.markdown

 Scorm2Fedora
 ============

 A web application that accepts a SCORM package and deposits it into a Fedora repository.
+The new Fedora object contains the original SCORM package as a datastream and updates the Fedora object's DC datastream with a crosswalk of the SCORM package's IMS Metadata.

 Requirements
 ------------